Gravitational back-reaction is magical

 A similar argument can be applied to CFTs by taking an $n$-fold tensor product.
 Let $|\psi\rangle_{AB}$ now be a CFT ground state with some fixed bipartition.
-Under such an n-fold tensor product, $c\rightarrow nc$ and the magic lower bound scales as $O(\sqrt{c})\rightarrow O(\sqrt{cn})$ where we take identical bipartitions $A,B$ for all copies of the CFT.
+Under such an $n$-fold tensor product, $c\rightarrow nc$ and the magic lower bound scales as $O(\sqrt{c})\rightarrow O(\sqrt{cn})$ where we take identical bipartitions $A,B$ for all copies of the CFT.
 Although the magic scaling is $O(n)$ according to the smoothed max entropy upper bound, by \cref{eqn:distill}, a tighter bound from Bell pair counting yield $O(\sqrt{n})$ scaling again.
-On the surface, an $n-$fold copy of CFTs should have n fold increase of the non-local magic if the measure is additive, however, we see that smoothing in fact always brings about a quadratic reduction in the amount of required magic in producing an approximation of the target state.
+On the surface, an $n$-fold copy of CFTs should have $n$-fold increase of the nonlocal magic if the measure is additive, however, we see that smoothing in fact always brings about a quadratic reduction in the amount of required magic in producing an approximation of the target state.

-It is natural to ask whether the square root scaling of smoothed magic persists for $SU(N)$ gauge theories like holographic CFTs in the large $N$ limit and when the upper/lower bounds in~\cref{th:smoothed} are tight.
-Here we conjecture that the lower bound (\cref{eqn:smoothinequality}) is essentially saturated by smoothed magic whereas the non-smoothed magic can scale linearly with the R\'enyi entropies $S_n(A)$.
+It is natural to ask whether the square root scaling of smoothed magic persists for $SU(N)$ gauge theories like holographic CFTs in the large $N$ limit and when the upper-lower bounds in~\cref{th:smoothed} are tight.
+Here we conjecture that the lower bound (\cref{eqn:smoothinequality}) is essentially saturated by smoothed magic whereas the nonsmoothed magic can scale linearly with the R\'enyi entropies $S_n(A)$.
 In other words, the upper bounds (\cref{prop:RelativeEnt}) and (\cref{eqn:smoothinequality}) are approximately saturated up to constant multiplicative factors.

 \begin{conjecture} Let $|\psi\rangle_{AB}$ be a low energy state of any conformal field theory.
 Assuming a UV cut off to render entropies finite, let $S(A)$ be the von Neumann entropy of the state on a contiguous subregion $A$.
 For any additive measure of magic,